What is it? Working tirelessly from its seasonal post office in Reindeerland, the Royal Mail is once again providing a

 What is it?
 A service which provides a variety of letters from Santa, that you can personalise in a number of different ways.

 How it works: Firstly, visit Santa’s Post Office.
-Click ‘order your letter’ and choose whether you want one letter or several, and then pick from one of 4 designs.
+Choose whether you want one letter or several, and then pick from one of 4 designs.
 We especially like the brown paper style, as it looks so official!
 Then you’ll choose from a variety of letter templates, including ones explaining the importance of giving at Christmas, the religious side of Christmas, and even speaking to children who are starting to question Santa’s existence.

 Here, you’ll also personalise with your little one’s name, their age, the name of their best friend/pet/relative, a present they’re hoping for, and pick your favourite sign-off message.
 You can also say if they’ve been good or not.

 Once your personalisation is complete, you’ll head to the payment section of the website.
 Your letter will be sent off with a ‘genuine’ North Pole stamp, so it looks very official when it arrives, too…